akhilsaini/aws-csa-2017/README.md

   - A Region is geographical area consisting of 2 or more availability zones.
   - Availability zone is logical data center.
   - A AZ can be different for different accounts while having the same name. i.e. us-east-1a can be physically different for different accounts.
+Randomization of AZs per account basis due to very likely picking up the first option in dropdown.
   - Edge Locations are CDN End Points for CloudFront.
 Many more edge locations exist than regions.
   - 18 Geographical regions and 54 availability zones.
   - 1 Local region.